The Mysterons: Broadcast

 "The Mysterons" was first broadcast as an unscheduled, late-night test transmission on 29 April 1967.
 This was restricted to the London area and did not include an advert break.
 When it officially premiered on 29 September 1967 on ATV Midlands, it attracted an audience of 0.45 million – a number considered "promising".
 This was followed by showings on ATV London on 1 October and Granada Television on 5 October.
-The episode had its first UK colour broadcast on 27 December 1969 on ATV Midlands.
+The episode had its first UK colour broadcast on 27 December 1969 on ATV.

 The episode's first UK-wide transmission was on BBC2 on 1 October 1993.
 It drew 4.17 million viewers, making it the channel's third most-watched programme of the week.
 In January 2008, the episode was screened as part of a Gerry Anderson-themed night of programming on BBC Four, when it was seen by 0.35 million (an audience share of 1.54 per cent).

 As originally edited, the episode shows the MEV crew firing on the Mysteron city only after they mistake the movements of the aliens' surveillance towers as preparations for an attack.
 Further, a Mysteron voice-over during this scene states that the humans are welcome and alludes to rotating the towers merely to "take a closer look" at the MEV.
 When Captain Scarlet was repeated on Central Television in the 1980s, the scene was altered to remove the voice-over, making the Mysterons seem more aggressive.